Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive full sensing broadcast

 The segments of an execution of the algorithm are partitioned into disjoint pairs of two consecutive segments, any such a group called a \emph{double segment}.
 The two phases corresponding to a double segment make a \emph{double phase}.

-Next we consider examples giving the maximum number of rounds that a double phase takes, depending on the number of packets held by active stations in the corresponding double segment.
+\newlength{\examplewidth} We give examples giving the maximum number of rounds that a double phase takes, depending on the number of packets held by active stations in the corresponding double segment.
 When there are no active stations in a double segment, then the first phase takes~$1$ round and the second one as well, by the code in Figure~\ref{alg:quadruple-round}, for a total of two rounds.
 When the number of packets in active stations are between~$1$ and~$8$, then the respective configurations are depicted in Figure~\ref{fig:quadruple-examples}.
-Next we discuss the examples in Figure~\ref{fig:quadruple-examples} in detail.
+Next we discuss how the execution of algorithm \textsc{Quadruple-Round} proceed in the examples in Figure~\ref{fig:quadruple-examples}, by inspecting and following the pseudocode of Figure~\ref{alg:quadruple-round}.

-The execution of the four phases for example~\eqref{eqn:first-example} in Figure~\ref{fig:quadruple-examples} proceeds as follows.
-The first phase produces a packet, which is followed by a silence to give the station whose message was heard a possibility to transmit other packets.
+The first phase of example~\eqref{eqn:first-example} begins by having a packet heard, which is followed by silence, to give the station whose message was heard a possibility to transmit other packets in case there were any.
+The second phase produces only a silent round.
+We obtain that double phase~\eqref{eqn:first-example} consists of three rounds in total.

+The first phase in example~\eqref{eqn:second-example} is just one silent round.
+The second phase consists of collision, then another collision, then a packet heard, then a packet again, and finally silence.
+We obtain that double phase~\eqref{eqn:second-example} consists of six rounds.

+The first phase in example~\eqref{eqn:third-example} produces collision, then a packet is heard, then there is another collision, silence, a packet, a packet, and a silent round, in the given order.
 The second phase produces a silent round.
-The third phase consists of a collision, then another collision, then a packet, then a packet again, and finally silence.
-The fourth phase is the same as the second one.
-We obtain that the first double phase consists of three rounds and the second one of six rounds.
+This means that this double phases takes eight rounds, so that it verifies eight rounds in eight rounds.

-The four phases in example~\eqref{eqn:second-example} are executed as follows.
-The first phase produces a collision, a packet, another collision, silence, a packet, a packet, and a silent round, in the order given.
-The second and third phases are the same as in example~\eqref{eqn:first-example}.
-The fourth phase consists of a collision, silence, a packet, a packet, and the closing silence.
-We obtain that the first double phase takes eight rounds and the second one takes ten rounds.
+The first phase in example~\eqref{eqn:fourth-example} consists of collision, then silence, a packet heard, another packet, and the closing silence.
+The second phase in this example begins with a collision, which is followed by silence, then two packets heard in two consecutive rounds, and the closing silence.
+We obtain that this double phase takes ten rounds.

-By a similar direct inspection, in which we follow the pseudocode of Figure~\ref{alg:quadruple-round}, the first double phase of example~\eqref{eqn:third-example} in Figure~\ref{fig:quadruple-examples} takes twelve rounds, and the second double phase takes fourteen rounds.
-The double phases in example~\eqref{eqn:fourth-example} take sixteen and eighteen rounds, respectively.
+The double phase of example~\eqref{eqn:fifth-example} has its first phase as the second phase in example~\eqref{eqn:fourth-example}, which produces five rounds, and the second phase as the first phase in example~\eqref{eqn:third-example}, which produces seven rounds, so double phase~\eqref{eqn:fifth-example} takes twelve rounds in total.